Houston Workplace Injury Attorney

 Have you been injured at work in Houston, TX?
 You may be entitled to benefits for your medical expenses and lost wages.
 Workers injured on the job may be entitled to workers’ compensation and/or damages through a personal injury lawsuit in Texas.
-Attorney Brian White & Associates, P.C. is here to help you fight for the full compensation you deserve.
+Attorney Brian White Personal Injury Lawyers is here to help you fight for the full compensation you deserve.

 We have more than 45 years of combined legal experience we put to work for you.
 Contact our law firm for a free consultation with an experienced Houston workplace injury lawyer who will help you protect your rights and build a case for compensation.

-How Attorney Brian White & Associates, P.C.
-Can Help After a Workplace Injury in Houston
+How Attorney Brian White Personal Injury Lawyers Can Help After a Workplace Injury in Houston

 As an injured worker, the last thing you should be dealing with as you struggle to recover is uncaring insurance companies, mounting expenses, and an inability to support yourself.
 The Houston personal injury lawyers at Attorney Brian White & Associates, P.C. will help you through every stage of your job injury claim to fight for the compensation you need.